2540825244/N88-SpaceShooter/README.md

 # About
 This is a game made out of N88-BASIC by me for a video (LINK VIDEO HERE)

 basic.txt contains the program's code.
+(This is supposed to run in V2 mode)

 N88SpaceShooter.txt is the note by me while making the game (it is written in English and Chinese mixed together)